 In recent days many people have been shocked that Japanese businessmen might have stolen computer secrets from IBM.
-The allegations are the latest twist in the tense worldwide struggle for technological supremacy, but few businessmen, especially those involved in high-technology, research-based industries, can be very surprised. . . .
+The allegations are the latest twist in the tense worldwide struggle for technological supremacy, but few businessmen, especially those involved in high-technology, research-based industries, can be very surprised. ...
 It is in acquiring the knowledge to make new products - computers, pharmaceuticals, telecommunications equipment, chemicals and others - that American companies have been so good.
-And it is this knowledge that is being stolen by the denial of patent rights.
+And it is this knowledge that is being stolen by the denial of patent rights.26

-In order to quantify the effect of counterfeiting activities on US competitiveness, the International Trade Commission (ITC) conducted its own study in 1988.
-It estimated annual intellectual property losses at 23 billions dollars for 432 corporations alone, representing 16% of U.S. trade deficit.
-Although the methodology used by the ITC was later criticized, the Reagan administration came to the conclusion that there was a direct link between the foreign practices and U.S. trade woes..
-As Susan Sell observed, this normative linkage appealed to policymakers since they "were spared the arduous task of evaluating the extent to which U.S. trade problems were the product of either its own or its firms' bad choices."
+In order to quantify the effect of counterfeiting activities on U.S. competitiveness, the International Trade Commission ("ITC") conducted its own study in 1988.
+It estimated annual intellectual property losses at \$23 billion for 432 corporations alone, representing 16 per cent of U.S. trade deficit.27 Although the methodology used by the ITC was later criticized, the Reagan administration came to the conclusion that there was a direct link between foreign practices and U.S. trade woes.28 As Susan Sell observed, this normative linkage was appealing for policymakers, since they "were spared the arduous task of evaluating the extent to which US trade problems were the product of either its own or its firms' bad choices".29 Thus, when Clayton Yeutter was appointed United States Trade Representative ("USTR") by Ronald Reagan, he realized that patent protection in foreign countries had become an unavoidable priority of his agenda: